xamarin/Xamarin.Forms.CarouselView/readme.md

     src\carouselView\lib> msbuild /v:m /p:Platform=xamarin.ios

-Multiple `MetaPlatfoms` can be built at the same time.
-For example, build `xamarin.ios` and `monotouch` platforms at the same time like this:
+Multiple `MetaPlatfoms` can be specified ad-hoc and built at the same time.
+For example, this will build `xamarin.ios` and `monotouch` platforms at the same time:

     src\carouselView\lib> msbuild /v:m /p:MetaPlatform=xamarin.ios;monotouch

-Common groups of `MetaPlatforms` have been assigned names.
-For example, the following is equivilan to the previous example:
+Common groups of `MetaPlatforms` have been assigned names (see [MetaPlatform Hierarchy](#metaplatform-hierarchy)).
+For example, the following is equivalent to the previous example:

     src\carouselView\lib> msbuild /v:m /p:MetaPlatform=ios

 Groups of `MetaPlatforms` can also be built at the same time.
-For example, build `android`, `ios`, and `windows` platforms at the same time like this:
+For example, this will build `android`, `ios`, and `windows` platforms at the same time:

     src\carouselView\lib> msbuild /v:m /p:MetaPlatform=android;ios;windows